TheKasam/UT-Course-Schedule/ReadMe.txt

 ## Project Success

-Over 1100 UT Students Used this service before being requested to be taken down by UT IT Admin
+Over 1100 UT Students Used this service before being requested to be taken down by UT IT Admin.
+Database is currently not functional.